BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/the_free_peoples.md

 - **"Serve the Master of the Precious"** `PASSIVE`

-Smeagol's Courage value is 5+ whilst within 6" of Frodo.
+Whilst within 6" of Frodo, Sméagol treats his Courage Value as 5+.

 - **"Soft and quick and shadows we must be"** `ACTIVE`

-Smeagol does not halve his Move value when moving through Difficult Terrain.
-Additionally, if Frodo or Sam begin their Activation within 6" of Smeagol, they will also benefit from this special rule.
+Sméagol does not halve his Move Value when Moving through Difficult Terrain.
+Additionally, if Frodo or Sam begin their Activation within 6" of Sméagol, they will also benefit from this special rule.

 </div>